scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute, concentration

-Rip open a hole in this plane, leading to a Warren.
+Force open a rift leading to a Warren.
 You can hold the warren open for one minute, after which the gate closes.

-While inside the warren, every hour of travel is equivalent to 8 on the material plane.
-Every hour you must make a spellcasting roll against 1 terrible die.
-On failure you are ejected from the Warren, randomly placed within 20 miles of your position.
-For every roll made, add a terrible die.
-You gain no benefits from short or long rests while inside a warren.
+While inside the warren, every hour of travel is equivalent to 8 hours of travel on the material plane.
+On entering and at the start of every hour you must make a spellcasting roll against 1 terrible die for every hour you've stayed in the warren.
+On failure you are ejected from the Warren, being randomly placed within 20 miles of your position.
+While inside the warren you gain no benefits from taking short or long rests.
 You may end the spell at any time, opening a gate back to the material plane.

-You do not start making spellcasting rolls to stay inside the warren for an additional hour for every level cast above 5th.
+You do not start making spellcasting rolls to stay inside the warren for an hour for every level cast above 5th.

 ___
 #### Poison Cloud